nihzh/nihzh.github.io/docs/Edinburgh/Blockchans and Distributed Ledgers.md

 - *add(key, value)*
 - *query(key)* -> value

-*Patricia trie*: An isolated path, with unmarked nodes which are *only children*, is merged into single edge, the label is teh concat of the labels merged
+*Patricia trie*: An isolated path, with unmarked nodes which are *only children*, is merged into single edge, the label is the concat of the labels merged
 ![](../img/Pasted%20image%2020250924192632.png)

 *Merkle Patricia trie*